manideep2510/jet-k8s/README.md

 - [ ] Add support for fractional GPUs using HAMi plugin for KAI-scheduler (In dev: [KAI-scheduler #60](https://github.com/NVIDIA/KAI-Scheduler/pull/60)).
 - [ ] Add support for other accelerator types such as AMDs and TPUs.
-- [ ] Disentangle from KAI-scheduler to support other similar schedulers or vanilla k8s scheduler.
+- [ ] Disentangle from KAI-scheduler to support other similar schedulers or default K8s scheduler.
 - [ ] Ability to submit jobs with parallism and gang scheduling for usecases such as multi-node training jobs.
 - [ ] Add support for job dependencies and chaining.
 - [ ] Add TUI support for port forwarding.